 Add heat styling on top of that, or hard water if you’re in the UK (and if you’re in London, congrats, you have some of the hardest water in the country), and the drying-out process accelerates considerably.
 Deep conditioning is genuinely the single most impactful thing you can do for the longevity of your pieces.

-I used the Bumble & Bumble Hairdressers Invisible Oil Mask as the base, mixed with a few drops of Briogeo Don’t Despair Repair Hair Oil stirred through.
+I use the Bumble & Bumble Hairdressers Invisible Oil Mask as the base, mixed with a few drops of Briogeo Don’t Despair Repair Hair Oil stirred through.
 The mask is thick and moisturising without being heavy or leaving a greasy residue.
 The oil adds slip and extra conditioning.
 Together they’re really good on processed or dry human hair.

 I apply it to clean, damp hair (post-wash, not sopping wet), work it through from mid-lengths to ends, avoiding the base and any wefting if possible, and then leave it for anywhere from 20 minutes to a couple of hours depending on how much time I have.
 The longer the better, honestly.
 Then rinse thoroughly with cool water.

-A Few Things Worth Knowing When You Deep Condition Hair Toppers and Wigs
+A Few Things Worth Knowing

 Don’t put a deep conditioning mask directly on the base of your topper, especially if it’s a mono top or silk top.
 You want to keep moisture away from the knots and the base material where possible.
 Work it into the hair itself.